-One can find an explicit formula for the operation $\Sq^2\co \Kh^{i,j}(L;\FF_2)\to\Kh^{i+2,j}(L;\FF_2)$~\cite{RS-steenrod}.
+\cite{RS-steenrod} found an explicit formula for the operation $\Sq^2\co \Kh^{i,j}(L;\FF_2)\to\Kh^{i+2,j}(L;\FF_2)$.
 The operation $\Sq^1$ is the Bockstein, and hence easy to compute.
 Using these, one can determine the spectra $\KhSpace^j(L)$ for all prime links up to $11$ crossings.
 All these spectra are wedge sums of (de)suspensions of 6 basic pieces (cf.~\ref{item:low-crossing}), and all possible basic pieces except $\CC P^2$ occur (see~\ref{Q:CP2}).
 The first knot for which $\KhSpace^{i,j}(K)$ is not a Moore space is also the first non-alternating knot: $T(3,4)$.
-Extending these computations, Seed showed: \begin{theorem} \cite{Seed-Kh-square} There are pairs of knots with isomorphic Khovanov cohomologies but non-homotopy equivalent Khovanov spectra. \end{theorem} The first such pair is $11^n_{70}$ and $13^n_{2566}$.
-Jones-Lobb-Schuetz introduced moves and simplifications allowing them to give a by-hand computation of $\Sq^2$ for $T(3,4)$ and some other knots~\cite{JLS-Kh-moves}.
+Extending these computations: \begin{theorem} \cite{Seed-Kh-square} There are pairs of knots with isomorphic Khovanov cohomologies but non-homotopy equivalent Khovanov spectra. \end{theorem} The first such pair is $11^n_{70}$ and $13^n_{2566}$. \cite{JLS-Kh-moves} introduced moves and simplifications allowing them to give a by-hand computation of $\Sq^2$ for $T(3,4)$ and some other knots.

 \begin{theorem}\cite{LLS-khovanov-product} Given links $L$, $L'$, $\KhSpace(L\amalg L')\simeq \KhSpace(L)\smas\KhSpace(L')$ and, if $L$ and $L'$ are based, $\rKhSpace(L\# L')\simeq \rKhSpace(L)\smas\rKhSpace(L')$ and $\KhSpace(L\# L')\simeq \KhSpace(L)\smas_{\KhSpace(U)}\KhSpace(L')$.
 Finally, if $m(L)$ is the mirror of $L$ then $\KhSpace(m(L))$ is the Spanier-Whitehead dual to $\KhSpace(L)$. \end{theorem}